NNPDF/yadism/README.md

 ## Installation

-As a user please used the released version on PyPI, through your python package manager, e.g. with `pip`:
+As a user please use the released version on PyPI, through your python package manager, e.g. with `pip`:

 ```sh